nogibjj/IDS706_Final_Project_klap/README.md

     VI.
 Sentiment analysis performed using FastAPI endpoint, /tests/{r}, is created for a function that receives the user’s inputted list of text and runs it through the AWS Lambda to perform analysis. for predicted classifications.

 ## Sentiment Analysis using AWS S3, Lambda and Comprehend
+1. Reviews pulled from the Python package are stored in a text file in the S3 bucket.
+2. IAM Role is created for appropriate permissions for Comprehend and AWS Lamda.
+3. Amazon comprehend is a natural language processing (NLP) service that uses machine learning technique.
+It can analyze the text and sentiment of the document.
+4. A Lambda function is created to analyze the text document we uploaded in the S3 bucket.
+5. In the code Boto3 is being used to call the Comprehend API which performs sentimental analysis.
+6. The code is deployed and tested for results.

 ## FastAPI Connection to AWS
+Using FastAPI to draw reviews from Python package and connect to AWS to perform sentimental analysis.
+1. An endpoint, /movie_reviews/{source}/{size}, that pulls response reviews based on the source and number as specified by Client.
+This is also used to     upload the file to the S3 bucket and perform analysis using Amazon Comprehend.

+2. Sentiment analysis performed using FastAPI endpoint, /tests/{r}, is created for a function that receives the user’s inputted list of text and runs     it through the AWS Lambda to perform analysis. for predicted classifications.

 ## Continuous Integration & Continuous Delivery
 1. Continuous Integration: We have Github Actions to ensure with CI with every commit, and we also use a Makefile to manually check this.